O-KAM Pro

 Less entries and lines for visual simplicity.

-In the following 5 weeks, our design team weekly met with PM and engineers to compare design drafts and conducted 2 usability tests.
+In the following 5 weeks, our design team weekly met with PM and engineers to compare design drafts and combined insights from 2 usability tests.

 b.
 Livestream